AmigoDheena/php-invoice-generator/README.md

 - **Visual Indicators**: Active filters and sort options are clearly displayed with visual indicators
 - **Responsive Design**: All filtering options work seamlessly on mobile and desktop devices

+### Data Management
+- **Automated Backups**: Schedule regular backups to keep your data safe
+- **Cloud Integration**: Connect to Dropbox or Google Drive for cloud storage backups
+- **Backup History**: View and manage your backup history with detailed information
+- **Data Export**: Export all your data in a ZIP archive for portability
+- **Data Import**: Import data from a ZIP archive for easy migration or restoration
+- **MySQL Migration**: Generate MySQL schema and migrate your data to a MySQL database
+- **Storage Statistics**: Get insights into your data storage usage and growth

 Notes:
 - Pagination is implemented server-side by slicing the JSON invoice array.
 For very large datasets you may want to switch to a database-backed approach for better performance.
 - Client data reuse is based on unique email addresses across all invoices.
 - Product catalog supports unlimited number of products and categories.
 - Saved filters are stored in the `data/saved_filters.json` file.
+- Cloud backup settings are stored in the `data/cloud_backup_settings.json` file.
+- Automatic backups require setting up a cron job to call `auto_backup.php` at your desired frequency.

 ## File Structure